Student Handbook

 FIRE DRILLS/TORNADO DRILLS/SAFETY DRILLS

-Every precaution is taken to insure the safety of your child during normal school hours.
+Every precaution is taken to ensure the safety of your child during normal school hours.
 Periodic fire drills, tornado drills and safety drills are executed to make certain students learn proper safety procedures and adhere to all safety guidelines.

 SCHOOL DELIVERIES